e7ite/MathFunctionParser/README.md

 # MathFunctionParser

--A dynamically linked library currently for Ubuntu.
+- A dynamically linked library currently for Ubuntu.

--Simply reads in a string and parses it into workable data.
+- Simply reads in a string and parses it into workable data.

 # Credits:
 Name|Reason